 Generally, you should avoid doing this unless you absolutely need to.
-All ZOIAs are calibrated during production by a squadron of robotic hockey beavers.
+All ZOIAs are calibrated during production.

 To recalibrate the colours on ZOIA's button grid, you'll need to have installed firmware 1.13 or later.

 Calibrating the LED Grid on your ZOIA

 Underneath each button on the ZOIA, there is a red, green, and blue LED.
 The pedal combines different amounts of these LEDs to display the range of colours that make your patches pop!
 When the 3 LEDs are set to the same brightness, the resulting colour should be white.
 But sometimes there are slight differences between the individual LEDs for each button, or they appear dim, which can make your white grid look not quite right.
 It might look like a few buttons are greener than the others, or maybe the entire grid will look more pink than white.
 This guide will show you how to adjust the grid so the colour of all buttons is consistent.